immutant/immutant/docs/guides/wildfly.md

 configuration of features -- e.g. security, monitoring, clustering --
 for all the applications deployed to it.

+Further, each Immutant library automatically benefits from being clustered.
+Without any changes to your code, deploying your app to WildFly yields the following enhanced functionality:

+* Web session replication
+* Load-balanced message distribution
+* Highly-available "singleton" scheduled jobs
+* Flexible cache replication
+* Multiple polyglot app deployments

-And since each Immutant library automatically benefits in some way from being clustered, we wanted to *facilitate* app server deployment but not actually *require* it.
-Further, we didn't want to require any tweaking of the stock "vanilla" configuration provided by the app server.
+So we wanted to *facilitate* app server deployment but not actually *require* it.
+And we didn't want to require any tweaking of the stock "vanilla" configuration provided by the app server.
 This meant using the standard deployment protocol for all Java app servers: war files.

 Theoretically, this implies you could stick the Immutant jars in any ol' war file and deploy them to any ol' Java app server.